MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/heap-snapshots.md

 :::image type="content" source="../media/memory-problems-gh-nodejs-benchmarks-run-memory-heap-snapshots-view-dropdown.msft.png" alt-text="Switch views selector." lightbox="../media/memory-problems-gh-nodejs-benchmarks-run-memory-heap-snapshots-view-dropdown.msft.png":::

 > [!NOTE]
 > Not all properties are stored on the JavaScript heap.
-Properties implemented using getters that run native code are not captured.
-Also, non-string values such as numbers are not captured.
+Properties implemented using getters that run native code aren't captured.
+Also, non-string values such as numbers aren't captured.

 ### Summary view

-Initially, a snapshot opens in the Summary view, displaying object totals, which may be expanded to show instances:
+Initially, a snapshot opens in the Summary view, displaying object totals, which can be expanded to show instances:

 :::image type="content" source="../media/memory-problems-gh-nodejs-benchmarks-run-memory-heap-snapshots-constructor-retainers.msft.png" alt-text="Summary view." lightbox="../media/memory-problems-gh-nodejs-benchmarks-run-memory-heap-snapshots-constructor-retainers.msft.png":::